 |Decreasing number and affinity of angiotensin-II receptors|

 |Mannitol||“Solvent drag phenomena” whereby potassium shifts out of cells due to the body’s attempt to maintain isotonicity while undergoing a hypertonic infusion|

 What Can Cause Kidney Disease or Kidney Failure?

 What Can You Do to Protect Your Kidneys?

 The kidneys can take a lot of insult and punishment.
 In fact, I have seen patients have to go on dialysis for a few weeks, and then the kidneys come back completely.

-Taking your blood pressure is on of the most important things you can do to protect your kidneys.
-The Omron blood pressure monitors are excellent for monitoring your blood pressure whether it is everyday, weekly, or monthly.
+Taking your blood pressure is one of the most important things you can do to protect your kidneys.
+The Omron blood pressure monitors are excellent for monitoring your blood pressure whether it is every day, weekly, or monthly.

 Also if you have diabetes, it is extremely important to monitor your blood sugar.
 If you are taking insulin, you should be taking your blood sugar daily.
 There are a plethora of glucometers available.

 Maintaining your weight and exercising are interventions that you can do to keep your kidneys healthy.